Health & Safety Policy — Flat Clearance West Ham

 Scope: This policy covers all activities related to flat clearance, household rubbish clearance, bulky waste removal and related site work.
 It applies to employees, contractors and authorised visitors when engaged in clearance operations, loading, transport and disposal.
 The goal is to reduce incidents, control exposure to hazardous materials and ensure compliant, safe removal practices across every rubbish removal assignment.

-Team briefing before a rubbish removal task at a property Responsibilities: Senior management has overall accountability for safety.
+A scene of illegal rubbish dumping in a woodland area with tall, slender trees and dense green foliage.
+In the foreground, there is a pile of discarded waste materials, including broken furniture, cardboard boxes, plastic bags, and various other household debris, scattered across the forest floor.
+The rubbish appears haphazardly dumped, with some items partially covered by dirt and leaves.
+The background reveals a natural environment with sunlight filtering through the tree canopy, highlighting the contrast between the clean, green surroundings and the unmanaged waste.
+This scene suggests the presence of unauthorized waste disposal, which services like those provided by Flat Clearance West Ham aim to address by removing such rubbish from local sites in the East London area.
+Responsibilities: Senior management has overall accountability for safety.
 Supervisors must implement procedures during each clearance, and all operatives are required to follow safe systems of work.
 Staff must report hazards promptly and participate in toolbox talks and site briefings.
 Personal responsibility is emphasised: every operative must wear the proper protective equipment and follow the rubbish clearance safe work instructions at all times.

 Training and competence: Staff receive induction training, periodic refresher courses and specialised instruction for tasks such as moving heavy items, using lifting aids and working at height.
 Training records are maintained and competence verified before staff are assigned to complex clearances.
 Emphasis is placed on safe handling of sharp objects, electronics and potentially contaminated materials encountered in a typical flat clearance job.